stoeps13/connections-doc/source/admin/migrate/t_downloading_fixes.md

     -   AIX or Linux: [connections\_root](../plan/i_ovr_r_directory_conventions.md)/updateInstaller/fixes
     -   Microsoft Windows: [connections\_root](../plan/i_ovr_r_directory_conventions.md)\\updateInstaller\\fixes
+    !!! note
-    **Note:** If a fixes subdirectory does not already exist in the update directory, create it.
+    If a fixes subdirectory does not already exist in the update directory, create it.
 You need to specify this directory when you install fixes.

 **Parent topic:**[Updating Connections 8.0 with the latest fixes](../migrate/c_updating_interim_fixes.md)